ballerina-platform/module-ballerinax-postgresql/postgresql-examples/atomic-batch-operation/README.md

 # Run the example

-To run the example, move into the `atomic-batch-operation` folder and execute the below command.
+To run the example, move into the `atomic-batch-operation` project and execute the below command.

 ```
 $bal run